m-cheicki/NLP_Project/README.md

 #### To go further

-Another clustering approach that can be interesting is to find similarities and differences between ingredients and nutrifacts of all products and try to cluster them and see if we can determine categories ike `Beverages` or `Sugary snacks` for example.
+Another clustering approach that can be interesting is to find similarities and differences between ingredients and nutrifacts of all products and try to cluster them and see if we can determine categories like `Beverages` or `Sugary snacks` for example.

 #### Difficulties encountered